andreidobrinski/a-tour-of-web-capabilities-fm-course/notes.md

 - user must grant permission for it to be used
 - low-level API: you have a lot of power and a lot of work
 - connects to non-standard input/output devices. stream deck, pedals, LED lights etc

+Speech Recognition API

+- works on safari after a user gesture
+- requires permission
+- you get transcribed text with a percentage of confidence
+- does multiple languages. language support depends on the browser and the OS
+- API is prefixed with webkit: `webkitSpeechRecognition()`